alan-turing-institute/data-safe-haven/processes/provider-overview.md

   - For software that does not require administrative rights to install, the Researcher can then install the software or transfer the source to a version control repository within the Environment as appropriate.

-  - For software that requires administrative rights to install, the a System Manager must run the installation process.
+  - For software that requires administrative rights to install, a System Manager must run the installation process.

 The choices